-"We strive to live into the values that we hold so very dear to our hearts.
+"We strive to live into the values that we hold dear to our hearts.
 The mission of the college is dedicated to serving the Dear Neighbor of student, faculty, staff, the surrounding community, as well as our global neighbors, without distinction and with love.
-Father Medaille, S.J. asked the Sisters, as they surveyed the streets, to find the needs of the dear neighbor and to ‘circle the city with love'.
+Father Medaille, S.J., founder of the Sisters of St. Joseph, asked the Sisters, as they surveyed the streets, to find the needs of the dear neighbor and to ‘circle the city with love'.
 This inscription can be found in the McCaffery Lounge above the fireplace so that all who enter here may know that our Mission is meant to be lived.

 -- Sr. Maria Kostka Logue, SSJ.

 Sr. Logue, who presided as dean when Mount St. Joseph College first opened on September 22, 1924, once told a group of students that Chestnut Hill College “will prepare you to learn how to earn a living, because you must.
 But you are here to learn how to live.”